 Commissioner Janet Moyle

 - Illegal Drugs

-1890: Article 7, Section 12 of the Constitution of the state of Idaho, as originally adopted on July 3, 1890, created a State Board of Equalization.
-The Board consisted of the governor, secretary of state, attorney general, state auditor, and state treasurer.
-The duty of this board was to meet annually to equalize the valuation of the taxable property in the state.
+1890: The Idaho Constitution, Article 7, originally adopted on July 3, 1890, created a State Board of Equalization.
+The Board consisted of the governor, secretary of state, attorney general, state auditor and state treasurer.
+The board met annually to equalize the valuation of the taxable property in Idaho.

-1913: The Legislature created the first Tax Commission, which consisted of members of the Public Utilities Commission.
-This body was charged with administering Idaho's property tax laws.
+1913: The Legislature created the first Tax Commission from the Public Utilities Commission members.
+Its responsibility was administering Idaho's property tax laws.

-1915: The Legislature repealed the law establishing the Tax Commission, based on a constitutional challenge.
+1915: The Legislature repealed the law establishing the Tax Commission due to a constitutional challenge.

-1941: The duties given to the Tax Commissioner in 1939 were taken away and given back to Finance, Law Enforcement, and the State Treasurer.
+1941: The Legislature withdrew authority given to the Tax Commissioner in 1939 and returned it to Finance, Law Enforcement, and the State Treasurer.

-1944: A Constitutional amendment abolished the State Board of Equalization and transferred its duties to a Tax Commission with four part-time members.
-The amendment was passed in November 1944, and the Tax Commission's first meeting was in August 1945.
+1944: A constitutional amendment abolished the State Board of Equalization and transferred its duties to a Tax Commission with four part-time members.
+The amendment passed in November 1944, and the Tax Commission's first meeting was in August 1945.

-1967: The Legislature abolished the Office of Tax Collector and transferred its duties to the State Tax Commission, which was made a full-time body.
+1967: The Legislature abolished the Office of Tax Collector and transferred its duties to the State Tax Commission, which became a full-time body.
 Duties included:

 - State Board of Equalization oversight and assistance for county assessors and county boards of equalization